lampmerchant/tashpower/README.md

 ## Elevator Pitch

 It's firmware for a companion product to give soft power capability to a Macintosh that doesn't have it.
-It imitates the PowerKey Classic (model PK-1) by Sophisticated Circuits and can power the Macintosh on by a press of the keyboard's power key and power it off when it shuts down as well as powering the Macintosh on and off on a user-defined schedule.
+It imitates the PowerKey Classic (model PK-1) by Sophisticated Circuits and can power the Macintosh on by a press of a connected ADB keyboard's power key and power it off when it shuts down as well as powering the Macintosh on and off on a user-defined schedule.

+It also features a PS/2 keyboard interface that allows an independently powered PS/2 keyboard to power the Macintosh on and later makes it appear to the Macintosh as an ADB keyboard.

 ## Technical Details